. . . . . . Before you can solve, you have to dissolve.

 In what ways is listening a political or creative act?
 How do body and mind interact to shape innovative concepts of listening?

-Sponsors: Special thanks to MIT Global Studies and Languages, and the MIT Center for Art, Science, and Technology, and Academy of Fine Arts Nuremberg for their generous support.
+Sponsors: Special thanks to the MIT Center for Art, Science, and Technology, and Academy of Fine Arts Nuremberg, MIT Global Studies and Languages, MIT Japan, the Goethe-Institut Boston, and Non-Event for their generous support.